The Yin and the Yang of Mr. Go: Production

 The film was shot on location in Hong Kong, except for the CIA boardroom scenes.
 The production ran out of money and was officially never completed.
 It was released in Southeast Asia as The Third Eye.
 The scenes featuring Broderick Crawford was believed to have been added later.

+According to Irene Tsu, actor James Mason and director Burgess Meredith didn't get along and eventually didn't even speak to each other.